Pool and spa inspections and compliance

 A certificate of barrier non-compliance can be issued by a pool and spa inspector if they determine that the barrier is not compliant.

-An inspector must immediately issue a certificate of barrier non-compliance if:
+An inspector must immediately issue a certificate of swimming pool barrier non-compliance if:

 - the barrier is non-compliant in any of the following ways:

-- any part of the barrier is less than 1 metre in height, measured above ground level from the approach side.
+- any part of the barrier is less than one metre in height, measured above ground level from the approach side.

 The inspector will lodge the certificate with the relevant council and provide you with a copy.